HajkD/Phylostratigraphy/README.md

 In this section we show how to perform the phylostratigraphy algorithm using the Perl script `createPsMap.pl`.
 The output of `createPsMap.pl` is a table storing the phylostratum information in the first column and the corresponding gene id of the query organism in the second column.
 We refer to this output table as `phylostratigraphic map`.

-For creating the phylostratigraphic map the following steps have to be done:
+For creating the phylostratigraphic map the following steps have to be performed:

 0) Download the [createPsMap.pl script](https://github.com/HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/blob/master/createPsMap.pl) to run the phylostratigraphy algorithm.